Welcome to Zarafa Camp and The Dhow Suites

 Zarafa Camp, located in the 320,000-acre Selinda Reserve is synonymous with exclusivity and perfection.
-The spirit behind Zarafa Camp comes from Colin Bell, Dereck and Beverly Joubert, who together designed Zarafa to incorporate all the components of what they envisioned as the ‘perfect’ safari camp.
-It embodies authenticity, luxury and simplicity to create a camp that as been clearly considered, and thoughtfully planned to be as environmentally sensitive as possible.
+The spirit behind Zarafa Camp originates with Dereck and Beverly Joubert, who together designed Zarafa to incorporate all the components of what they envisioned as the ‘perfect’ safari camp.
+In 2014, its complementary villa, the Dhow Suites will open.
+Both embody authenticity, luxury and simplicity to create a camp that as been clearly considered, and thoughtfully planned to be as environmentally sensitive as possible.
 It is the culmination of years of safari experience.

 Zarafa means "the beloved one" or "the lovely one" in Arabic.
 The name comes from a giraffe, which was presented to Charles X of France in 1826 by the Viceroy of Egypt.
 The giraffe was a sensation to all who saw her, and provided inspiration.
 The new Zarafa Camp lives up to the name, inspiring even the well traveled, and renewing the spirit of all who visit.